 The back-to-basics sports car is back.
-The 2019 Subaru BRZ is made for those who love the drive and don’t care about the destination.
-The returning 200 hp Boxer engine gives the BRZ one of the lowest centres of gravity of any sports car.
-So, even if you can’t out-accelerate a 300 hp STI down the straightaway, the BRZ will keep up with almost anything through the curves.
+The 2020 Subaru BRZ is made for those who love the drive and don’t care about the destination.
+The returning 205 hp Boxer engine gives the BRZ one of the lowest centres of gravity of any sports car, allowing it to keep up with almost anything through the curves.

-The BRZ breaks free from traditional Subaru thinking, opting for a rear wheel drive platform with a TORSEN® limited-slip differential to reduce weight and optimize handling.
-Shifting is butter smooth thanks to a 6-speed short-throw manual shifter, and those who prefer an automatic can also get a 6 speed automatic with formula-one-inspired paddle shifters.
-Along with having four trim levels to choose from, the possibilities are endless
+The BRZ breaks free from traditional Subaru core technology, opting for a rear wheel drive platform with a TORSEN® limited-slip differential to reduce weight and optimize handling.
+Shifting is butter smooth thanks to a 6-speed short-throw manual shifter, and those who prefer an automatic can also get a 6-speed automatic with formula-one-inspired paddle shifters.
+Along with three available trim levels to choose from, the possibilities are endless.

 Subaru BRZ Performance

-The BRZ is loaded with a 2.0-litre 4-cylinder Subaru Boxer engine with 200 horsepower and 151 lb-ft of torque, paired with a 6-speed manual transmission or an optional 6-speed Electronic Direct Control Automatic Transmission with paddle shift controls and upgraded brakes.
+The BRZ is loaded with a 2.0-litre 4-cylinder Subaru Boxer engine with 205 horsepower and 156 lb-ft of torque, paired with a 6-speed manual transmission or an optional 6-speed Electronic Direct Control Automatic Transmission with paddle shift controls and upgraded brakes.
 The focus on the BRZ was to reduce weight and focus on razor-sharp handling.
-Its lightweight and rigid chassis, low hung engine and newly enhanced independent suspension system for 2019 gives it an edge.
-Given its small engine and lightweight frame, the BRZ also gets excellent fuel efficiency for its power at 11.2 L/100km city, 8.3 L/100km highway, and 9.9 L/100km combined (economy for manual transmission).
+Its lightweight and rigid chassis, low hung engine and enhanced independent suspension system for 2020 gives it an edge.
+Given its small engine and lightweight frame, the BRZ also gets excellent fuel efficiency for its power at 11.1 L/100km city, 8.0 L/100km highway, and 9.7 L/100km combined (economy for manual transmission).

 Subaru BRZ Exterior